Accounts payable automation is a concept that encompasses the use of technology to streamline the accounts payable workflow.

 This can include everything from data entry and invoice matching to approval routing and payment processing.
-With automated solutions, companies can save time and money, improve efficiency and accuracy, and gain better visibility and control over spending.
+With an automated solution in place, companies can save time and money, improve efficiency and accuracy, and gain better visibility and control over spending.

-AP automation can reduce manual efforts associated with entering or processing payments, auditing accounts for errors, tracking invoices, generating reports for reconciling accounts and more.
-It integrates seamlessly with ERP and accounting systems like Netsuite to provide users with the best possible AP solution.
+Accounts payable automation software reduces manual efforts associated with entering or processing payments, auditing accounts for errors, invoice approval process, generating reports for reconciling accounts and more.
+It integrates seamlessly with ERP and accounting systems to provide a seamless experience between processing an invoice and uploading it into the general ledger.

 For a second, let’s go back to how accounts payable works when you do it completely manually.